SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 ```
 renku session list [OPTIONS]

---remote       List the remote interactive sessions currently running.
+-p|--provider [docker|renkulab] 	Use the specified backend for listing the interactive sessions.
-               By default only the local interactive sessions are listed.
+-c|--config   				YAML file containing configuration for the provider.

 ```